Decking adds a beautiful touch and can enhance your garden in a variety of ways.

 How do I protect my timber garden decking?

-Make sure to give your decking this treatment every year.
-With some particularly high-quality oils, once every two years will suffice.
+With some particularly high-quality oils, once every two years may suffice.
 As an added benefit, some UV oils will sometimes also contain an added grip feature, making your decking safer for the family.

 How long does a timber deck last for?